SP Coast Division, Monterey Branch

 The layout currently has 100% of the track in place.
 66 FastTrack turnouts have been built and installed.
 Turnouts are Fast Tracks ~118 (73 done, 45 left).
 Scenery has just started but most scenes are mocked up with models and temporary structures.

 The layout is NCE DCC controlled with wireless throttles, and hand thrown turnouts.
-Dispatching is done using Track Warrants via FRS radios.
+Dispatching is done using TT&TO over telephones.
 Concise documentation of all train operations is provided to assist operators in stepping into a new job.

-Crew positions:1 dispatcher, 3 yard men, 5 train operators Emphasis is on switching; yards and towns
+Crew positions:1 dispatcher, 2 Train Order Operators, 3 yard men, 5 train operator.
+Emphasis is on switching; yards and towns

 Dave's Website is Southern Pacific Coast Division Monterey Branch